karlcswanson/micboard/README.md

 Microphones can be grouped into custom views.
 These groups are accessible from the menu and keyboard shortcuts.

 ##### Viewing a group
 Groups can be selected from the main menu or with numeric keys.
-Pressing <kbd>0</kbd> will display all devices.
+View all devices by pressing <kbd>0</kbd>.

 ##### Editing a group
 Once in a group, open the group editor by pressing "edit group" in the nav menu.
 The group editor can also be opened by pressing <kbd>e</kbd>.